epfml/disco/mobile-browser-based-version/information/ARCHITECTURE.md

 ### Use of TypeScript (a dialect of JavaScript)

-In order to facilitate development with javascript (js) we use [typescript](https://www.typescriptlang.org/) (ts); this adds an additional layer on top of javascript that allows for a deeper integration with your editor which enables you to catch errors faster.
+In order to facilitate development with JavaScript (js) we use [TypeScript](https://www.typescriptlang.org/) (ts); this adds an additional layer on top of JavaScript that allows for a deeper integration with your editor which enables you to catch errors faster.

 If you know js then you basically already know ts, since js is a subset of ts, anything you can do on js, you can also do on ts.
 What's new is that ts has a stricter policy (these can be silenced, and so we can indeed run ts files as if they were js), here are some examples: